gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 Eshell V12.3.2.5  (abort with ^G)
 ```

-If we read the [hackney docs](https://github.com/benoitc/hackney#basic-usage)
+If we read the [hackney docs](https://github.com/benoitc/hackney#basic-usage),
-we'll see that we need to be sure that hackney application is started, be can
+we'll see that we need to be sure that hackney application is started.
+We can
-do this by running `application:ensure_all_started(hackney).` and now let us
+do this by running `application:ensure_all_started(hackney).`.
+Now let's try
-try to perform the same request that failed with `httpc`.
+perform the same request that failed with `httpc`.

 ```erlang
 4> hackney:request(post, RefreshTokenUrl, [], <<>>, []).